Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 There's no single best EPPP prep program.
 There's the best one for your situation.
 Here's how I'd break it down:

 If you want traditional, structured studying: AATBS is the established choice.
-You get a textbook-style experience with a large question bank and a clear schedule.
+You get a textbook-style experience with a large question bank, a clear schedule, and a pass guarantee.
 It's not exciting, but it's predictable.
 Some people study best with that kind of structure.

-If you want a human coach: thePsychology.ai's Pro + Coaching tier pairs AI-adaptive studying with real coaching support.
-Taylor Study Method also offers coaching, though user reviews on coaching reliability have been mixed.
+If you want a human coach: thePsychology.ai's Pro coaching tier pairs AI-adaptive studying with real coaching support.
+Taylor Study Method includes coaching on the Full Program, though user reviews on coaching reliability have been mixed.
 AATBS offers coaching as a paid add-on at their higher tiers.

-If you need maximum practice question volume: AATBS (3,000+ questions) or PsychPrep (2,000+ with detailed explanations) give you the largest fixed question banks. thePsychology.ai has 2,000+ questions across all domains, and after you complete 4 full practice exams, the platform unlocks unlimited additional questions so you never run out of fresh material.
+If you need maximum practice question volume: AATBS (4,000+ questions) or PsychPrep (2,000+ with detailed explanations) give you the largest fixed question banks. thePsychology.ai has 2,200+ questions across all domains plus 16 full-length practice exams, and its adaptive engine generates unlimited fresh questions so you never run out of material.

 If test anxiety is a factor: thePsychology.ai is the only program with built-in wellness and mindfulness tools.
 If anxiety has historically affected your test performance, integrated support matters more than most people realize.
 You can always use a separate mindfulness app alongside another program, but the integration makes a difference.